 So what is different?
-Ultimately it is the way lenders view income.
-Typically for those employed on a PAYE basis a lender will be happy to look at payslips that should confirm the annual salary of the applicant however, with those that are self employed or a limited company director the requirements can vary enormously
+Ultimately, it is the way lenders view income and assess your ability to afford the mortgage.
+Typically, for those employed on a PAYE basis a lender will be happy to look at payslips that confirm the annual salary of the applicant; however, for mortgage applicants who are self-employed, or a limited company director, the requirements can vary enormously between lenders.

-What do I need to get a self employed mortgage?
+What do I need to get a self-employed mortgage?

-When lenders assess income for those that are self employed it is generally based on historical earnings rather than that which you are earning today.
-Typically the lender will work on an average of the last two or possibly three years earnings as verified by your accounts or via your self declaration HMRC return documents called SA302s.
-However with many variations of self employment, one size certainly does not fit all and some lenders are better placed than others depending on your individual arrangements.
-Examples of where we can help:
+When lenders assess income for those that are self-employed, it is generally based on an evaluation of historical earnings, rather than what you are earning today.
+Typically, the lender will work on an average of the last two or three years’ earnings as verified by either your full accounts, or via your SA302 Self Assessment tax calculation documents (see below for more information about SA302s and how to get them).

 - Calculations based on retained profit